 A dermatome map is a representation of the zones on the skin that are supplied with sensation by individual spinal nerves.
 Each spinal nerve contains a sensory fiber and a motor fiber.
 The motor fiber is responsible for providing motion to a specific group of muscles, and the sensory fiber is responsible for providing sensation to a specific area of the skin (dermatome).
-By determining abnormalities in sensation in a specific dermatome, doctors can determine whether nervous transmission is normal within the corresponding spinal nerve
+By determining abnormalities in sensation in a specific dermatome, physicians can determine whether nervous transmission is normal within the corresponding spinal nerve.

-Specifics of the Dermatome Map
+Specifics of the dermatome map

 - Middle and sides of calves – L4 and L5